dotnetoxford/dotnetoxford-website/input/posts/2020-01-ukdotnettour.md

 # Photos and Video

 * [Photos](https://www.dropbox.com/sh/feo6h6b98uei5du/AAAlglGVJfvlX_xPW_hlxvVxa?dl=0) (thanks to John Parkin from Ocean Software for taking these!)
-* We'll update this page with a link and embedded video once it becomes available.
+* See above embedded videos.
 Thanks to [Pusher](https://pusher.com) for recording this for us!

 ---